DeannaCarina/ELHTRadiology/README.md

 #### JavaScript
+For validating the JavaScript code within the ELHT RBS project, I used the <a href="https://jshint.com/">JSHint</a> online validator.
+I copied the code from the JavaScript file in the assets folder, and also copied the JavaScript code that I had embedded in the base.html and locations.html pages to check they had no errors.
+All JavaScript within the project came back with no errors.

 <img src="readmeassets/val-js1.png" width="300px">
 <img src="readmeassets/val-js2.png" width="300px">
 <img src="readmeassets/val-js3.png" width="300px">

 #### Python
 For validating the python code within the ELHT RBS project, I used an online Python PEP8 Linter <a href="http://pep8online.com/">PEP8 ONLINE</a>.
 I tested all python files that contain content (manage.py, settings.py, urls.py[in the booking dir], urls.py[in ELHT_radiology dir], wsgi.py, asgi.py, models.py, views.py, apps.py and admin.py).
-The majority of the python files passed without any errors, howeve there were three files that had line length errors.
-As these particular errors don't caue any problems with the function of the website or storage of data in the database, I chose to leave these errors rather than risk having problems with the website.
+The majority of the python files passed without any errors, however there were three files that had line length errors.
+As these particular errors don't cause any problems with the function of the website or storage of data in the database, I chose to leave these errors rather than risk having problems with the website.

 <img src="readmeassets/val-py-manage.png" width="300px">
 <img src="readmeassets/val-py-models.png" width="300px">